Security Trends in Business Travel

 The business travel world is changing, and it is important for your company to be prepared.
 In other countries, there are new laws being put into place that hold the company criminally responsible for its employees’ security and safety when traveling, so U.S. companies are keeping a close eye on this movement, and many have developed travel policies and emergency communication plans in response to it.

 The latest trend is a practice called Duty of Care, where employers track their business travelers to alert them of any emergency situations near them while they are traveling in an effort to keep them safe.
 About 30% of U.S. companies have implemented Duty of Care.

 Another concern companies and business travelers have is where to draw the line.
-Often, employees tack weekend time or vacation days on to business trips so that they can experience travel destinations on their own time.
-So, when disaster, illness or injury strike during those times, whose responsibility is it?
-Or, perhaps one employee is an experienced traveler who doesn't need an alert about every little thing (traffic jams, for example) but a novice employee would appreciate all the help he or she can get.
+Often, employees tack weekend time or vacation days onto business trips so that they can experience travel destinations on their own time.
+So, when disaster, illness, or injury strikes during those times, whose responsibility is it?
+Or, perhaps one employee is an experienced traveler who doesn’t need an alert about every little thing (traffic jams, for example) but a novice employee would appreciate all the help he or she can get.
 For traveling employees who extend their business trips to include vacations (“bleisure”-business and leisure), many employers are now extending travel and security benefits to them as well.

 We talk about peace of mind quite often in our blog and this topic is no different.
 “We live in a global economy and even when faced with terror, we cannot live in fear.
 Businesses still need to do business and people will still need to travel, so it is imperative to plan, prepare and stay informed so that your business can make prudent decisions about its travel program,” commented Michael W. McCormick, Global Business Travel Association (GBTA) executive director, and COO, in regards to the duty of care and risk management plans.